LM1264/Natural_Disaster_Prediction_And_Early_Warning_System/README.md

 # 🌍 Natural Disaster Prediction & Early Warning System

 A Machine Learning project to predict **earthquake magnitudes** using regression models (Linear Regression, Random Forest Regressor, and Gradient Boosting Regressor).
-The project includes both an **exploratory Jupyter Notebook** for model training & evaluation and a **Streamlit web app** for deployment.
+The project includes both an **exploratory Colab/Jupyter Notebook** for model training & evaluation and a **Streamlit web app** for deployment.

 ---